 6 Week vet check and vaccinations prior to departure.
 We also check for heart murmurs.

 OCD is generally caused by rapid growth and poor nutrition.
 I strongly suggest a quality, high protein large breed dog food.
 Slow, steady growth.

-Puppies will receive human socialization, outdoor time and regular exercise.
+Puppies receive regular socialization, outdoor time and regular exercise.